Skip to main content

 Frequently asked questions

-Can carbon monoxide poisoning have long-term effects even after someone seems to recover?
+Can carbon monoxide poisoning have long-term health effects even after recovery?

-Yes, carbon monoxide poisoning can cause serious symptoms weeks after the initial exposure.
-These delayed effects can include confusion, changes in personality, and even symptoms similar to those seen in Parkinson's disease.
+Yes, carbon monoxide poisoning can cause serious symptoms weeks after someone appears to have recovered from an acute episode.
+These long-term effects can include confusion, changes in personality, and symptoms that resemble Parkinson's disease.

 Further reading and references